-Crushed pomegranate seeds and lemon juice combine with parsley and cinnamon to create an herby-sweet, chunky pink dip or topping.
-Perfect for potatoes or chips.
+Crushed pomegranate seeds and lemon juice combine with parsley and cinnamon to create an herby-sweet, chunky pink dip or topping for potato chips, crackers or latkes.

 This recipe was originally featured in Good Latkes Make Good Neighbors.